 COVID-19 Update | Visiting our libraries

-All Lake Mac Libraries branches have reopened to the public with some restrictions in place.
+Lake Mac Libraries branches are open to the public with some restrictions in place.

 We are following the latest guidelines from NSW Health and taking measured precautions to ensure we keep our staff and community safe.

 All branches have capped visitor numbers (based on size), social distancing measures will be in place and all patrons will be required to provide information for contact tracing purposes.

 Visitors are encouraged to become a member of Lake Mac Libraries.
 If you’re not already a member, you can join online or via the Lake Mac Libraries App.

 New operating hours are now also in effect at all Lake Mac Libraries locations, with the exception of Windale which remains unchanged.

 Please read on for a full list of precautions and service alterations at Lake Mac Libraries.

 Each library will be different but we ask that you please remain vigilant and respectful of other borrowers and our staff during these challenging circumstances.